natenka/pyneng-book-en/docs/source/exercises/19_exercises.rst

 Task 19.3a
 ~~~~~~~~~~~~~

-Create send_command_to_devices() function that sends a list of specified show commands to different devices in parallel threads and then writes the output of commands to a file.
-Output from devices in file can be in any order.
+Create a send_command_to_devices function that sends a list of the specified
+show commands to different devices in concurrent threads, and then writes the
+output of the commands to a file.
+The output from the devices in the file can
+be in any order.

 Function parameters:

-* devices - list of dictionaries with devices connection parameters
+* devices - a list of dictionaries with parameters for connecting to devices
-* commands_dict - dictionary that specifies which device to send which command.
-Example dictionary - *commands*
+* commands_dict - a dictionary that specifies which device to send which commands.
+  Dictionary example - commands
-* filename - name of file into which the outputs of all commands will be written
+* filename is the name of the file to which the output of all commands will be written
 * limit - maximum number of parallel threads (default 3)

-Function does not return anything.
+The function returns None.

-Output of commands should be written to a plain text file in this format (you should write host name and command itself before output of command):
+The output of the commands should be written to a plain text file in this
+format (before the output of the command, you must write the hostname and
+the command itself):

 ::